The Student Union

 With an NUS Card you can get over 200 discounts in the UK and, because it comes with one year free ISIC, it also brings over 42,000 international discounts in 130 countries.

+West Kent College is a Health Promoting College encouraging students to participate in physical activities and enjoy a healthy lifestyle.
+Students may wish to join the football, rugby, netball teams.
 The teams compete in the KCSSA Sport League and Cups, which has a fixture list from September through to the spring break.

 Other sports on offer include: